daledet/welldata/README.md

 # welldata
-A personal project to build Django skills
+A personal project in Python to build Django skills